 ·Contribute to PSA’s blog on national security and foreign policy issues, “Across the Aisle.”

 The ideal candidate will be a bright, highly-motivated individual with a strong academic background, a demonstrated passion for U.S. foreign policy and national security issues, and a keen interest in Capitol Hill.
 In addition, candidates should have the following background and qualities:

 ·Self-starter with a demonstrated ability to work independently and as part of a close-knit team;

 ·Ability to take on several diverse tasks at once;

 ·Superior organizational skills;

-·Experience with social media, marketing, web design, and HTML;
+·Experience with social media, marketing, and web design;

 ·Demonstrated written and oral communications skills;

 ·Strong familiarity with current foreign policy and national security issues;